Duzzuti/passwd-manager/docs/modes.md

 <br>

+## More Docs
+For information about the header length for each mode: *dataheader.md*

 ## Explanations
 ### Chainhash
 A chainhash is a function that is iterating a given number of iterations.
 In each iteration it performs a hash on the data.
 The result is stored in this data again.